webex/webex-js-sdk/CONTRIBUTING.md

 #### Special Commit Messages

 These are commit messages that will have an impact on how the build pipeline behaves.
-With the exception of `#no-push`, they are not to be used without prior approval.
+They are not to be used without prior approval.

 All of these commit messages should include an explanation for why you're using them.
 You'll need to commit with `-n` or `--no-verify` to bypass the commit message linter.

-##### `#force-publish`

-Force all packages to be published under the new version, not just the changed packages.

-##### `#ignore-tooling`

-Normally, we run all test suites when tooling changes, however, not all categories of tooling changes need to be tested quite so strictly.
-This message will omit the `tooling` meta package when determining what packages to test.
+> For example
+> `git commit -m "docs(webex-core): [skip npm] - docs change" --no-verify`

-##### `#no-push`
+##### `[skip npm]`

-Have Jenkins run all the tests, but abort the build before merging into master.
+This will run through the all the Github Checks, but will skip any version bumping, tagging, and subsequent publishing to npm after a pull request is merged.

-##### `[ci skip]`
+##### `[skip ci]`

-Do not run tests for this build.
+This will skip the CircleCI pipeline entirely.

 ### Submitting a Pull Request